 The craftsmanship I’m talking about here – the kind that sustains the craftsman on the inside – is possible given any budget and any time constraints.
 It’s not about having the best materials to work with, an open-ended schedule nor an amazing project idea.
 These things are often out of our control and hardly ever happen in the real world anyway.
 You can’t count on them.
 No, in my experience, the craftsmanship that sustains comes from a belief that human beings were made for a better world than we find ourselves in.
-We’re not just an accidental collection of molecules on a ball of rock hurtling through space.
-There’s such a thing as absolute right and wrong, and there is such a thing as good work and bad work.
+We’re not just an accidental collection of molecules on a ball of rock hurtling through space, eventually dying a meaningless death after a meaningless existence.
+There’s such a thing as absolute right and wrong, there is such a thing as good work and bad work, and there’s such a thing as absolute beauty.
 When I build things with craftsmanship in mind, I’m aiming to bring one tiny part of my world into better alignment with the perfect world of beauty, peace and permanence that I feel drawn towards.
 In 30+ years of working seriously with my hands, I’ve found nothing more inwardly sustaining than this one goal – to work towards the kind of ideal world of beauty and quality I wish I lived in all the time.

 In one way every craftsmanship decision is unique because no two craftsmanship situations are exactly alike.
 But in another way, every craftsmanship decision is the same because they all come down to the same choice: “Will I do what’s easier here and now, or what moves this project a little closer to the ideal of beauty, durability and efficiency?”
 The reason your answer to this question matters is because sustained success and inner satisfaction takes something beyond just the practical.
 At least for me, it takes a craftsman’s heart.